 1. Clear on their why

 An effective lead flow should always be clear on their why; “Why should I click this button“, “fill out this form“, or “send you my data“?
-Clarifying this in your message or call to action (CTA) button will help the prospect understand and prepare on what to expect.
+Clarifying this in your message or call to action (CTA) button will help the prospect understand and prepare for what to expect.